Resolver Output and Voltage

 - Transformation ratio

 Resolver Input Excitation Voltage

-Input excitation voltage and frequency refer to the input AC voltage (Vrms) and frequency supplied to the leads of the primary resolver winding by the system.
+Input excitation voltage and frequency refer to the input AC voltage (Vrms) and frequency supplied to the leads of the primary winding by the system.
 These voltages typically range from 1 to 26 VAC, at a frequency of 400 to 10,000 Hz.
-A given winding can operate over a range of voltages in frequencies without significant change to performance.
-Large departures from the recommended voltages and frequencies can introduce errors and low resolver output voltage that can potentially damage the device.
-Properly specifying the resolver for the application is important.
+A given winding can operate over a range of voltages and frequencies without significant change to performance.
+Large departures from the rated voltages and frequencies can introduce electrical errors and low-voltage outputs, however.
+For accurate results, it is essential to properly size the resolver for the application.

 Maximum Input Current